thirdweb-dev/engine/docs/3-webhook-guide.md

 To make it more secure, you can verify that the request originated from your Engine instance by checking the signature and timestamp.

 The payload will be signed with the webhook secret.
-The signature will be sent as `X-Engine-Signature` header in the request.
+The signature will be sent as `x-engine-signature` header in the request.
 You can verify the signature using `isValidSignature`.
-The timestamp will be sent as `X-Engine-Timestamp` header in the request.
+The timestamp will be sent as `x-engine-timestamp` header in the request.
 You can verify the timestamp using `isExpired`.
 The timestamp will expire after 5 minutes.

 ### Signature Verification

 The payload will be signed with the webhook secret.
-The signature will be sent as `X-Engine-Signature` header in the request.
+The signature will be sent as `x-engine-signature` header in the request.
 You can verify the signature using `isValidSignature` the below code:

 ```ts
 const generateSignature = (